Napa Valley AVA

 Italics also relies on solar power as an energy base and was among the first wineries in Napa Valley to utilize the valley’s new recycled water project.
 Kudos to the Martin family who has embraced such a philosophy.

-We are proud to feature and introduce Italics Winegrowers to our Platinum Wine Club members.
+We are proud to feature and introduce Italics Winegrowers to our Diamond Wine Club members.

 Map of the area

 There’s a good chance this is the first time you’ve seen a bottle of Italics, and there’s a good reason for that; we’re new, really new.
 We opened last year, and it’s pretty hard to believe how far we’ve come in 16 months.
 For a young winery, there’s a lot more to our story than what the eye can see in our little slice of Coombsville.
 We’re newcomers to Napa and Texan through and through, with a little bit of North Carolina sprinkled in for good measure.
 For four generations we made a name for ourselves where it mattered; in the field.
 Before winegrowing, we made a name for ourselves farming the Ruby Red grapefruit and the 1015 onion in Texas’ Rio Grande Valley.
 Our family mantra was pretty simple; take care of business in the field, stay genuine, and treat your clients like family.
 My great grandfather said that if we did that, generally the rest takes care of itself, and it did.
 Winegrowing was always a dream, something we said that we’d love to do if we ever got the chance.
 It lived as a dream for a generation, but then seemingly out of nowhere came winemaker Steve Reynolds and the opportunity of a lifetime.